mad-lab-fau/BioMAC-Sim-Toolbox/paper.md

 **data and therefore are limited to predictive simulations, while the `BioMAC-Sim-Toolbox` can be used for both tracking and predictive simulations.
 **A disadvantage of the `BioMAC-Sim-Toolbox` is that we have, so far, only implemented one-step discretization schemes, which are not as
 **accurate as higher-order schemes, which are implemented in the other toolboxes.
 We are currently working on an implementation of higher order
 **collocation schemes as well, and plan to add methods up to the fifth order, which are two-step and three-step.
+Another disadvantage is that we
+**have currently only implemented IPOPT as a solver.
+In the future, we aim to add other open-source solvers, such as, for example WORHP [@bueskens:2013].

 # Future Work
 In future, the toolbox could be expanded. **We invite users to suggest new features by creating issues and also to help implement them through pull requests.
 We encourage